 Purpose

-will reimburse employees for approved expenses incurred during authorized business travel.
+[insert name] will reimburse employees for approved expenses incurred during authorized business travel.
 The purpose of this policy is to establish standards to control the costs of business travel and set standards for use of company devices while traveling.

 Scope

-It is the responsibility of each employee to control the costs related to corporate travel. expects employees to exercise good judgment when representing the company while traveling and using company funds.
+It is the responsibility of each employee to control the costs related to corporate travel. [insert name] expects employees to exercise good judgment when representing the company while traveling and using company funds.
 Employees are expected to travel in accordance with these guidelines and provide required supporting documentation, such as receipts, in accordance with company policy.

 Noncompliance with this policy may result in delayed or denied reimbursement, as well as disciplinary action, which may include termination of employment.